slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 [nj] For naming, I'd suggest `context` instead of `tokenType`.

+[nj] For PROP_VALUE, I'm assuming the value list is a list of comma-separated values (like font names).
+I know we're not dealing with shorthands yet, but we should think about what the API should look like when we do.
+Will all the parsing for shorthands be pushed down into the provider, or should the context API provide some information?

 `tokenType` is either an empty string or one of the following values that represents the different context in a CSS document.
  * **PROP_NAME**
    - will implement in sprint 18 for CSS hinting and font hinting